-Tutorials and practical demonstrations Folio work Simple concepts - lighting, composition and framing Exhibition work

-Reviewing the work of prominent photographers Capturing good images The context and the content of the NPAs put the learner at the centre of the learning process.
+Camera operations Camera care Camera handling Tutorials and practical demonstrations Simple concepts - lighting, composition and framing Reviewing the work of prominent photographers Making simple adjustments and enhancements to images Editing and presentation Storing photographs Outputs: print online, mobile applications Folio work Exhibition work Capturing good images The context and the content of the NPAs put the learner at the centre of the learning process.
 The aim is to provide a short, flexible course in photography to develop an understanding of what photography has to offer.